brimdata/zed/docs/language/search-syntax.md

 The simplest possible Zed search is a match of all records.
 This search is expressed in `zq` with the wildcard `*`.
 The response will be a dump of all records.
-The default `zq` output to the terminal is text-based [ZSON](../formats/zson.md) format, whereas the compact binary [ZNG](../formats/zng.md) format is used if the output is redirected or piped.
+The default `zq` output to the terminal is the text-based [ZSON](../formats/zson.md) format, whereas the compact binary [ZNG](../formats/zng.md) format is used if the output is redirected or piped.